The Best Dog Parks in Connecticut (2025 Guide)

 Hamden Dog Park

-Fenced in dog park with brick path and patio and separate small dog area with separate entrance.
-Wheel chair accessible.
-Picnic tables, water bowls, and poop bags available.
+Fenced-in dog park with brick path and patio and separate small dog area with separate entrance.
+Wheelchair accessible.
+Picnic tables, water bowls, and poop bags are available.
 Dogs must have a valid license and be current on their shots.

-The New Milford Dog Park is a lovely fenced in park, nestled in the southwest corner of Pettibone’s Elementary school field.
-The park area has two separate fenced in parks, one park for small dogs, and the other for the larger breeds.
+The New Milford Candlewoof Dog Park is a lovely fenced-in park, nestled in the southwest corner of Pettibone’s Elementary school field.
+The park area has two separate fenced-in parks, one park for small dogs, and the other for the larger breeds.
 But that’s not all, both parks are equipped with free “Poopy Bags”, conveniently stationed throughout the park areas.
 The park is maintained by New Milford Dog Park volunteers.

 Contact: 860-367-2660